Getting around the UAE – Dubai and beyond transport advice for tourists

 Transport around the United Arab Emirates

-The country runs a fairly comprehensive network of intercity buses.
-These are good quality, air-conditioned services with comfortable
+The country runs a relatively comprehensive network of intercity buses.
+These are good quality, air-conditioned services with comfortable seats, wifi and toilets on board.

 For other regional centres: